azuresysadmin/Terragrunt_template/README.md

 ```
 *Obviously, this structure is supposed to be mirrored if you're using a different environment, such as "production".*

-_Most resources or configurations in the repository has comments added in the code, if something won't be explained within the README._
+_Most resources or configurations in the repository has comments added in the code, so if something isn't be explained within the README., it will probably be exaplined within the configuration files._
 #### *<ins>Defining your root configuration - terragrunt.hcl</ins>*
-Terragrunt's configuration is defined in a file called 'terragrunt.hcl' that you place in your root directory.
+Terragrunt's configuration is defined in a file called 'terragrunt.hcl' that you create in your root directory.
 This is a parent file, that all other sub-configuration files will refer to.
 Terragrunt will always climb up the tree structure to find a matching parent configuration.
-In this particular file you define the default settings and variables that all of your sub-directories can use and will refer to.
+In this particular file you define the default settings and variables, that all of your sub-directories can use and will refer to.
 This includes the provider(s) and its required versions, subscription and remote backend configuration.
 As you can see in the parent file, you can use variables within your backend configuration.

 Another brilliant DRY feature is that you can define the provider directly in the parent configuration, which means that you'll never have to define the provider in your modules, as you have to do with a vanilla Terraform configuration.

 This is also where you specify your inputs and locals.
 I have specified the locals within each region/environment etc. By merging these in the root file, as you can see for "region_vars" and "environment_vars", you can specify several within one child configuration file.
 For instance I have stored the local inputs for the remote backend in the same "env.hcl" file.

 This grants you the opportunity to write as little as code as possible.
-Some locals will probably be permanent for each environment, such as "env=dev" and "location=westeurope".
-Terragrunt will also automatically create a file structure for your state file, based on from where you initiate the command.
+Some locals will probably be permanent for each environment, such as "env=dev" and "location=westeurope", etc. Terragrunt will also automatically create a file structure for your state file, based on from where you initiate the command.
 If I were to say, run a Terragrunt apply from within the resource_group directory under "/Customer_root/dev/westeurope/resource_group, the folder structure would be automatically built by Terragrunt in your remote backend (i.e Storage Account container).

 #### *<ins>Creating .hcl files for your directories</ins>*